simon-m/simon-m.github.io/content/mixed_and_marginal_models.md

 ## GEE are an extension of generalized linear models (GLM).
 Let us forget about random effects for a moment.
 The difference between fixed-effects linear models and generalized linear models (GLM) is that for the latter, the response variable is no longer restricted to be normally distributed.
 Instead, it can follow any distribution from the [exponential family](https://en.wikipedia.org/wiki/Exponential_family).
 Moreover, a *link* function \\(g\\) describes how the expectation \\(\\mu_i\\) of \\(Y_i\\) depends on a linear combination of covariates.
-This results in a model of the follwing form:
+This results in a model of the following form:
 \\[ g(E[Y_i]) = \\beta_1 x_{i1} + \\dots + \\beta_p x_{ip}= \\mathbf{x_i} \\mathbf{\\beta}\\]
 or in compact form:
 \\[ g(E[Y]) = \\mathbf{X}\\mathbf{\\beta} \\]